wilsonwang371/pyalgotrade/README.md

 *  Strategyd: a process that runs your strategy implemented as a subclass of StrategyFSM.
 *  Agent: fetch and/or generate data and send it to message queue for strategyd to consume.
+*  PluginTasks: users can implement their own plugin tasks to process incoming data from rabbitmq and generated output data and send to rabbitmq.
 *  RabbitMQ: message queue that receives and dispatch market data.